ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/hh_tb_contact/index.rst

 .. todo::

-    Provide a brief description of the HHC risk.
+    Provide a brief description of the HTC risk.

 Vivarium Modeling Strategy